gcallah/work/abstracts/intro.md

 Gene Callahan, New York University

-The genesis for this project was reading the material on work from Basil Wiley’s *Nineteenth Century Studies* and being struck by how divergent the views of work were even on one continent in one century.
+The genesis for this project was reading the material on work from Karl Löwith’s *From Hegel to Nietzsche* and being struck by how divergent the views of work were even on one continent (and mostly from one country!) during the course of one century.
 I gradually began collecting snippets of writings about work from over the centuries, and thought it would be useful to explore however variously it has been conceived by different major thinkers.
 These conceptions run the gamut from viewing work as